zoiteki/shiren-1/content/items/unidentifieditems.md

+---
+title: "Unidentified Items"
+metaTitle: "Unidentified Items - Shiren 1 Wiki"
+metaDescription: "Unidentified Items list for Shiren the Wanderer"
+---

+In development.

-Found this list of un-id items but this doesnt feel like it's fully accurate
+Found this list of un-id items but this doesn't feel like it's fully accurate.

 Red Herb
 Blue Herb